Minor Swing (composition): Structure

 "Minor Swing" is written in the key of A minor.
 Apart from the brief introduction and final coda (or playout), there is no discernible melody, just a repeated sequence of chord changes over which the key players improvise until, by some mutual agreement, the end is decided, at which point the playout is performed.

 The introduction comprises a set of partial arpeggios over the chords Am/Dm/Am/Dm/Am/Dm/E7, followed by the main changes which are Am/-/Dm/-/E7/-/Am/-/ followed by Dm/-/Am/-/E7/-/Am/E7, then the cycle begins again until the playout.
 The playout comprises set arpeggios following the pattern of the first half of the tune with one repeat.
 In some modern treatments, the E7 in the middle of the second stanza may be replaced with B♭7 (a tritone substitution), or the second stanza is replaced with a cycle of fifths based treatment for effect, i.e. Dm7/G7/Cmaj7/Fmaj7/Bhalfdim/E7/Am, or both.

-Although the chord changes may appear unremarkable and the entire structure repetitive, in live performance it is a well known vehicle that permits the soloist or soloists to demonstrate their virtuosity and musical skill for creating interesting melodic and rhythmic excursions over the familiar chord patterns, as well as the opportunity to quote from Reinhardt's own recorded melodic inventions over his own tune.
+Although the chord changes and structure may appear repetitive, in a live performance, it is a vehicle that permits the soloist or soloists to demonstrate their musical skill for creating unique melodic and rhythmic excursions over the familiar chord patterns, as well as the opportunity to quote from Reinhardt's own recorded melodic inventions over his own tune.